samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 **Ventriloquism.** Whenever the creature speaks, it can choose a point within 30 feet of itself; its voice emanates from that point.

-**Warrior’s Wrath.** The creature has Advantage on melee attack rolls against any [Bloodied](/sources/dnd/free-rules/rules-glossary#Bloodied) creature.
+**Warrior's Wrath.** The creature has Advantage on melee attack rolls against any [Bloodied](/sources/dnd/free-rules/rules-glossary#Bloodied) creature.

 **Wild Talent.** Choose one cantrip; the creature can cast that cantrip without spell components, using Intelligence, Wisdom, or Charisma as the spellcasting ability.